 UWE Formula Student Team, Bristol

-Formula Student is an international competition that challenges groups of students to design, build and race a fully working race car.
+Formula Student is an international competition that challenges teams of University students to design, build and race a fully working race car.

-- While developing new skills in design and manufacturing, I used my existing skills to create the team website and blog.
-I continue to maintain the website and provide technical support (www.uweracing.com).
+- While developing new skills in design and manufacturing, I used my existing skills to create the team’s first website.
+I continued to regularly update the website and all social media.

 - During my second year, I became the Electrical Team Leader.
-This involved managing a small team to design and build components of the electrical system for our car.
+This involved leading and managing a small team to design and build components of the electrical system for our car.

 - While on placement I continued to advise the team in key areas; then returned to the role of Electrical Team Leader to provide support during the year’s competition.

-- In my final year of University I taught a small group of first year students the fundamentals of computer aided design through small classroom sessions.
+- In my final year of University, I organised and taught a small group of first year students the fundamentals of computer aided design through small classroom workshops.